Consensys/quorum/docs/Getting Started/7Nodes.md

 # 7nodes
 ## Demonstrating Privacy
-The 7nodes example comes with some simple contracts to demonstrate the privacy features of Quorum.
-To go directly to 7Nodes repository click [here](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)
+The [7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes) comes with some simple contracts to demonstrate the privacy features of Quorum.

 In this demo we will: